Mecsion/Mecsion/README.md

 A GIS student from China.
 this code is created for sharing homework and classwork.
 Named by date is classwork.named by "homework"+number is homework.
-Besides,some simple algorithm in daily life
+Besides,some simple algorithm apply in daily life.